bforsbe/OccuPy/docs/Tutorials/I want to/est_occ.md

    kernel settings, or even use a solvent definition.
 There  is a dedicated tutorial for this, that you should do first if you think this might be necessary.

+---

 ## 3 Evaluate Kernel settings
 Strong scatterers, variations in resolution, or any of a number of other factors may cause an unreasonable occupancy estimate based on your expectation and the assumptions OccuPy is built on.
-You can explore settings to increase the utility (and possibly also the utility) of the occupancy estimate, but note that this creates confirmation bias in the results based on your expectations. **Always report the kernel settings** used, which are documented in the full GUI log, or through command line by using `--verbose`.
+You can explore settings to increase the utility (and possibly also the fidelity) of the occupancy estimate, but note that this creates confirmation bias in the results based on your expectations. **Always report the kernel settings** used, which are documented in the full GUI log, or through command line by using `--verbose`.